Approximating Functions with Polynomials

 - Judah L Schwartz

 Complex functions can often be approximated over a region of their domain by a polynomial.
-This applet lets you explore this phenomenon for different types of function.
-Enter a function of your choice in the input box at the top of the screen.
-Move the yellow dot on the x axis to the region of the domain where you would like the approximation to be good.
-Slide the slider the choose the order of the approximating polynomial.
-Some questions to think about- If you place the yellow dot on the origin - where is the polynomial approximation best for the exponential function? - why do the approximating polynomials for sin(x) contain no even powers of x?
-What other questions could / would you put to your students based on this applet?
+This environment lets you explore this phenomenon for different types of function.
+Enter a function of your choice.
+Move the black dot on the x axis to the region of the domain where you would like the approximation to be good.
+Slider the slider the choose the order of the approximating polynomial.
+If you place the black dot on the origin - where is the polynomial approximation best for the exponential function? - why do the approximating polynomials for sin(x) contain no even powers of x?